Archaeological Discovery and Early Settlements

 Then, as now, nearly every flat area along every river and stream in Pennsylvania was home to cities and villages of hardworking people with many languages and beliefs.

-Families lived and worked in fields, vast orchards of nut trees, and workshops where skilled craftspeople made items from wood, stone, bone, bark, skins, fibers, clay, feathers, and even chemicals for dyes and medicines.
+Families lived and worked in fields, streams, rivers, and vast orchards of fruit and nut trees.
+Those able to master complicated skills worked in Indian workshops.
+Skilled craftspeople manufactured items from wood, stone, bone, bark, skins, fibers, clay, feathers, and even chemicals for dyes and medicines.

 Early Tribes in Butler County